 While the past several decades have seen increasingly stringent limits on air pollution from automobiles, the effect of those tighter standards has been muted by dramatic increases in vehicle miles traveled.
-In North Carolina, for instance, the annual number of vehicle miles traveled has increased more than 160 percent since 1970.
+In New Hampshire, the annual number of vehicle miles traveled has nearly tripled since 1970.